Log purity, torsors on root stacks and log Nori fundamental group: Applications

 is given by $(t,g_i) \mapsto (t,\pi_i(g_i))$ as well.
 For this, it is enough to show that if $H_1$ and $H_2$ are finite flat $X$-group schemes with a map $H_1 \to H_2$, and if $Y_1 \to X$ is a klf $H_1$-torsor and $Y_2 \to X$ a klf $H_2$-torsor, then the restriction map of morphisms of torsors

 is injective.
 Let $f,g: Y_1 \to Y_2$ be two morphisms of torsors over $X$ such that $f_U=g_U$.
 Consider the Cartesian diagram

 where the bottom horizontal map is the map $(f,g)$ and the right vertical map is the diagonal $\Delta_{2}$ (we take the fs fiber product).
 The diagonal $\Delta_2$ is closed.
 Indeed, if we compose it with the isomorphism $Y_2 \times_X Y_2 \simeq H_2 \times Y_2$ (it is an isomorphism because $Y_2 \to X$ is a klf $H_2$-torsor), we get the morphism induced by the section $X \to H_2$, which is a closed immersion since $H_2 \to X$ is separated (since it is finite).
 Therefore, $E \to Y_1$ is a closed immersion.
-But it contains a dense open subset of $Y_1$, hence $E=Y_1$ and therefore $f=g$. \\
+But it contains a dense open subset of $Y_1$, hence $E=Y_1$ and therefore $f=g$.
+This concludes the proof of the claim. \\

-Now, it remains to notice that given how the maps $\widetilde{T}_i \to \widetilde{T}_0$ are defined, we have
+Now, it remains to notice that given how the maps $\widetilde{T} \times^{G^{\times}} G_i \to \widetilde{T} \times^{G^{\times}} G_0$ are defined, we have